lrossi79/Reading-Group-on-FB-Democracy/README.md

 Roberto Mincigrucci, University of Urbino Carlo Bo
 Olaniran Psalmuel, University of Urbino Carlo Bo
 Luigi Arminio, IT University of Copenhagen
 Luca Rossi, IT University of Copenhagen
+Iraklis Moutidis, IT University of Copenhagen